- How do I rent Horizon Stage?

 The Horizon Stagelighters, if requested, can provide coat check, ticket taking, product sales, and concession and bar services at a charge of $5 per volunteer per hour.
 At least three weeks’ notice must be given for this service.

 11. How many wheelchairs can the Theatre accommodate?
-And, where are they located?
+Where are they located?

 We are able to accommodate up to 3 wheelchairs and 4 attendants in Row A – Seats 101 – 110.
 The theatre seats are designed to be removed for this purpose.
 If needed, more wheelchairs can be accommodated in the 300 section.
 If you require wheelchair seating at your event please let us know at least 24 hours in advance.